Updated August 24, 2023

-Step 6: Select column A, B and column D in your excel data and navigate to the Insert tab through the Excel ribbon.
+Step 6: Select columns A, B, and column D in your Excel data and navigate to the Insert tab through the Excel ribbon.

-Step 7: Now, under the Charts group, click on the Recommended Charts option.
-And you will see all the charts which can be used for representing this data visually.
+Step 7: Under the Charts group, click the Recommended Charts option.
+And you will see all the charts which can be used to represent this data visually.

-Step 8: In the Insert Chart window, click on the All Charts tab.
+Step 8: Click on the All Charts tab in the Insert Chart window.
 Where you can see a list of charts available to insert under Excel.

-Step 9: Move towards the Combo option at the left-hand side and select the Custom Combination under it to customize the chart.
+Step 9: Move towards the Combo option on the left-hand side and select Custom Combination under it to customize the chart.

 Step 10: Now, under Custom Combination, select and tick the Secondary Axis option for the Cumulative % series.
-It means that the Cumulative % values will be plotted on the Secondary Axis.
+The Cumulative % values will be plotted on the Secondary Axis.
 Click on the OK button once done.
 See the screenshot below: